 Our equal opportunities policy

-365 hope to participate in the Positive about Disability (Two Tick) scheme.
+365 hope to participate in the Positive about Disability (Formally known as the Two Tick) scheme.
 The standard question about disability on our online application helps to ensure that we always offer an interview to any disabled candidate who meets the minimum criteria for the post.
 This question also enables us to make any necessary adjustments to our interview arrangements, and to the way in which the role is performed should a disabled applicant be successful.

 Disclosure & Barring Services